npatel26/Group22-Final-INST377SP2021/README.md

 Bugs:
 - Failure to add to database.
 Possibly due to company ID and degree requirement ID cannot be null, but impossible for a user to know and fill in that information.
+- After posting, application is slow.

 Further Development:
 - Solve failure to add to database.
+Possible solution is to add company ID and degree requirement ID columns to respective tables in the General Information page.
 - Add more pages that would further personalize the user's job search.
 - Add more options for searching by job titles and positions.
 - Add more job listings from original database sources.